 Fortunately, this serious medical condition can be detected and often successfully treated in its early stages.

-Unfortunately, if tests and lab reports are not rigorously studied, doctors may miss the signs and warnings of cervical cancer, resulting in avoidable painful and drawn-out treatment regiments, disability, and even death.
+Unfortunately, if tests and lab reports are not rigorously studied, a lab technician may miss the signs and warnings of cervical cancer, resulting in avoidable painful and drawn-out treatment regiments, disability, and even death.

 Because of the seriousness of this disease, women and their families who are victims of advanced cervical cancer will often turn to West Palm Beach cervical cancer medical malpractice lawyers to discuss their cases.